Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             into a long one.
       --length LENGTH, -l LENGTH
                             The minimum length of the transcript after modifying by genome annotation.
-If --annotation_folder is
+If --annotation_files is
                             assigned, this value will be for the final output.
                             Otherwise, --width will be the minimum length for the final output.
 Default is 20.